shapley-value-java/shapley-value-core/README.md

 - Clare must pay 35
 - The total 2+5+35 = 42

 With this example, we can see that Shapley value is for everybody efficient.
-Because Amy, Bob, and Clare pay less when they share than when they travel alone.
+Because Amy, Bob, and Clare pay less when they share than when they travel alone but the sum of the three values are enough to pay the bill.

 # Calculation examples